yahoo/TensorFlowOnSpark/examples/mnist/keras/README.md

 Original Source: https://github.com/fchollet/keras/blob/master/examples/mnist_mlp.py

-This is the MNIST Multi Layer Perceptron example from the [Keras examples](https://github.com/fchollet/keras/blob/master/examples), adapted for TensorFlowOnSpark.
+This is the MNIST Multi Layer Perceptron example from the [Keras examples](https://github.com/fchollet/keras/blob/master/examples), adapted for the `tf.estimator` API and TensorFlowOnSpark.

 Notes:
 - This example assumes that Spark, TensorFlow, and TensorFlowOnSpark are already installed.
-- Keras currently saves model checkpoints as [HDF5](https://support.hdfgroup.org/HDF5/) using the [h5py package](http://www.h5py.org/).
-Unfortunately, this is not currently supported on HDFS.
-Consequently, this example demonstrates how to save standard TensorFlow model checkpoints on HDFS via a Keras LambdaCallback.
-If you don't need HDFS support, you can use the standard ModelCheckpoint instead.
 - InputMode.SPARK only supports feeding data from a single RDD, so the validation dataset/code is disabled in the corresponding example.

 #### Launch the Spark Standalone cluster